oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/annotated_ptr/README.md

 The [hls_flow_interfaces/mmhost](/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/hls_flow_interfaces/mmhost) code sample demonstrates how to use the `annotated_arg` wrapper class to customize an Avalon memory-mapped interface for an FPGA IP component.

-Sometimes annotations need to be applied on pointers inside the kernel to enable certain compiler optimizations.
-This tutorial shows how to use `annotated_ptr` to constrain memory accesses to a pointer variable inside the kernel, which reduces the number of Load/Store Units (LSUs) used in the generated FPGA IP component.
+A useful design optimization in FPGA SYCL code is to design with multiple buffer locations, (either multiple memory channels in a full SYCL system, or multiple memory-mapped host interfaces in a SYCL HLS IP).
+If your code contains un-annotated pointers, the compiler will not know at compile time which buffer location to assign to load/store units (LSUs) associated with that pointer.
+This tutorial shows how to use `annotated_ptr` to constrain memory accesses to a pointer variable inside the kernel, which reduces the number of LSUs used in the generated FPGA IP component.

 ### An FPGA component that contains memory access to an ambiguous buffer location
 In the example, the device code defines a SYCL kernel functor that computes the dot product between a weight matrix (located in buffer location 1) and a vector (located in buffer location 2), and saves to the result vector (located in buffer location 1).